Clinical Student Mental Health Service

 4. Unique circumstances – see below

 5a.
 Educational circumstances – see below

 5b.
 Widening participation – see below

 Should I discuss this with the Clinical School?

-If you are seriously considering pre-allocation, then the UKFPO recommends that you speak to your medical school, and the first point of contact for this will usually be Welfare, to help ensure that this is a realistic option for you.
-If you decide to go ahead with a pre-allocation request, then you should definitely have discussed it with the Clinical School first.
+If you are seriously considering pre-allocation, then the UKFPO recommends that you speak to your medical school.
+We advise that you discuss this with your Clinical DoS in the first instance.
+If you decide to go ahead with a pre-allocation request, then you should also have discussed it with the Clinical School, and this will usually be with Welfare unless another senior member of the Clinical School team already knows you well.
 Not all applications are successful, and having the required evidence at the point of application will increase your chance of success.